 If your office is closing, please follow these steps:

-Below is a list of radio and television stations you can tune in to for announcements regarding cancellations and delays.
-A message will be recorded on the 257-INFO (4636) hot line and posted on the website.
+Below is a list of radio and television stations and online news outlets the College notifies with announcements regarding cancellations and delays.
+A message will also be recorded on the INFO line at (845) 257-INFO (4636) and posted on the College website.

 Radio - AM